wooorm/markdown-table/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports additional `Options` type that models its respective interface.
+It exports the additional type `Options`.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 It also works in Deno and modern browsers.

 ## Security